waveaccounting/frontendstyleguide/infrastructure.md

 Each component will be described in detail in this document.

-### CoffeeScript
+### JavaScript and CoffeeScript

-All new modules are implemented using [CoffeeScript](http://coffeescript.org/).
-CoffeeScript is preferred over JavaScript because it allows modules to be written in a faster and safer way.
+All new modules should be implemented using [CoffeeScript](http://coffeescript.org/).
+Avoid adding new JavaScript `.js` files.

 ### Module System